lelegard/arm-cpusysregs/README.md

 There are several documents in the [docs](docs) subdirectory containing the summary of observations about the PAC on different platforms.
-The subdirectory [collect](collect) contains informations which were collected on these platforms, Linux or macOS, using various Arm64-based processor chips implementing Armv8.3-A or higher versions of the architecture.
+The subdirectory [collect](collect) contains informations which were collected on these platforms, Linux, macOS, Windows, using various Arm64-based processor chips implementing Armv8.3-A or higher versions of the architecture.

 ## List of accessible registers